 How Do I Set Myself Up For Success In Addiction Treatment?

 How Should You Plan For Your Stay In A St Fagans Rehab Clinic?

 Reputable addiction clinics will give you a booking confirmation, including a list of what items to bring to rehab when admitting.

 Prior to your admission, your clinic should send you a list of things you should bring with you to rehab.

-How Should Life Be Different, After Rehab?
+How Should Life Be Different, After Addiction Treatment?

-(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery.
+(ii) Mistaking a couple of early successful milestones for a complete and lasting recovery from substance abuse.

-Make yourself less vulnerable to these events by:
+Help yourself to safeguard against these circumstances by: